nicholascarroll/emil/README.md

 `emil` is a small, portable terminal text editor designed specifically for UTF-8 files.
 It provides a subset of *emacs* commands on VT100-compatible terminals.

 `emil` is written in standard C99 and depends only on a POSIX.1-2001–compliant environment.
-It deliberately avoids common sources of complexity: scripting support, plugin systems, configuration files, background network activity, or auto-save files.
+It eschews common sources of complexity: scripting support, plugin systems, configuration files, background network activity, or auto-save files.

 ## Status